Alyong123/Kisti_Team_Project/model/models-master/models-master/official/vision/beta/projects/yt8m/README.md

 # YouTube-8M Tensorflow Starter Code

-DISCLAIMER: This project is still under development.
-No support will be provided during the development phase.

 This repo contains starter code (written in TensorFlow 2.x) for training and evaluating machine learning models over the [YouTube-8M][1] dataset.
 This is the Tensorflow2 version of the original starter code: